ulelab/interstasis-paper/README.md

   - Perform DESeq2 analysis on the 3’ end data from CLK inhibition with CLK-IN-T3.
 Write out summary tables.
 Also, perform gene ontology analysis.
 - germs_metrics_for_classifying_response.r
   - Analyse DESeq2 output from PPIG overexpression and CLK inhibition with respect to various GeRM properties of transcripts.
 Perform gene ontology analysis on the transcripts differentially localised upon dox induction.
 Analyse the coding content of those - differentially localised transcripts.
+### CLIP analysis
+- clip_in_germ_regions.r
+  - Metaprofiles of CLIP crosslinks within different GeRM region clusters.
+- percentage_crosslinks_spliced.r
+  - The percentage of crosslinks near 5' splice sites that cross the splice junction (evidence of binding after splicing).
+- regional_binding_iclip.R
+  - Calculate the proportion of iCLIP crosslinks falling in different regions of the genome.
 ## Image analysis
 - smfish_of_ppig_overexpression.cpproj
   - CellProfiler pipeline to analyse smFISH signal in nuclear speckles after PPIG overexpression.